steveloughran/formality/styleguide/styleguide.md

 ### Code Style: Bash

-1. Bash lines may exceed the 80 character limit where necessary.
+1. Bash lines MAY exceed the 80 character limit where necessary.
 1. Try not to be too clever in use of the more obscure bash features —most Hadoop developers don't know them.
-1. Make sure your code recognises problems and fails with exit codes.
+1. MUST recognise problems and fail with exit codes.
    That is, it MUST check for non-zero return codes on its operations and SHOULD then exit the script with an error.
-1. Use `bats` for your bash unit tests.
+1. MUST use `bats` for your bash unit tests.

 The key thing to assume when writing Bash scripts is that the majority of the Hadoop project developers are not bash experts who know all the subtleties.
 If you are doing something reasonably complex, do add some comments explaining what you are doing.